 Advances in the power semiconductor and transistor technology, however, have enabled the development of transformerless UPS systems.
 Providing all the benefits of an online UPS system, transformerless UPS systems also offer improved efficiency, reduced operating costs, physical size and weight reduction, less noise, enhanced UPS battery life and lower capital costs.

-For these reasons, in 1995 Kohler Uninterruptible Power launched our first 3-phase transformerless UPS systems in the UK and Ireland, and these days our uninterruptible power supply product range is exclusively transformerless.
+For these reasons, in 1995 KOHLER Uninterruptible Power launched our first three-phase transformerless UPS systems in the UK and Ireland, and these days our uninterruptible power supply product range is exclusively transformerless.

 Removing Single Points of Failure